hcyja1/COMP2042_CW_angjiahau/README.md

 In the original file, there were unneccesary images such as "froggerUp", "froggerDown", "TruckLeft" , "TruckRight" etc.
 By using setRotate(x) method, i have managed to reduce the amount of images used.
 Hence making space for me to add new images such as Race Cars.

+Have also made Button.java class which servers the purpose of creating images of buttons.

 ### LevelGenerator and Factory Design Pattern
 Created LevelGenerator.java to generate Level1->Level10.java, which adheres the Factory Design Pattern.